James Litterick

 James Litterick (born 15 July 1901; date of death unknown) was a politician in Manitoba, Canada, and was the first member of the Communist Party of Canada to be elected to that province's legislature.

 Biography

 Early life

-Litterick was born in Glasgow, Scotland.
-He received an education at Clydebrooke and Glasgow, and became a member of the British Socialist Party at age sixteen (his father was also a lifelong socialist).
+Litterick was born on 15 July 1901, in Glasgow.
+He studied at Clydebrooke and Glasgow, and became a member of the British Socialist Party at age sixteen (his father was also a lifelong socialist).
 He was jailed for his role in a rent riot at Clydebank in 1920, and joined the newly formed Communist Party of Great Britain the same year.

 Politics

 Litterick moved to Canada in 1925 and initially worked as a miner in Alberta and British Columbia.
 In 1926, he became the district secretary of the Communist Party of British Columbia.
 He moved to Montreal in 1930, and became an organizer for the Workers Unity League, a Communist trade union umbrella designed to build a revolutionary trade union movement in Canada.
 When Communist Party leader Tim Buck was arrested in 1931, Litterick moved to Toronto to take over some of his responsibilities.

 He soon moved to Winnipeg.
 In 1934, Litterick was selected as Provincial Secretary of the Communist Party of Manitoba.

 He married Molly Bassin in 1936.